Water to Fuel to Water: The Fuel Cycle of the Future

 Build a circuit on the breadboard consisting of the batteries, resistor, and voltmeter/multimeter,

-as shown in Figure 1.
-If you do not have experience building a circuit on a breadboard, see the Science Buddies reference How to Use a Breadboard.
+as shown in Figures 1 and 2.
+If you do not have experience building a circuit on a breadboard, see the Science Buddies reference How to Use a Breadboard for Electronics and Circuits.
 Figure 1 shows you what the completed circuit should look like using two different types of breadboards.

 Figure 1.
 The photos on the top show how the various components in the circuit can be wired onto two different types of breadboard.
 Below each breadboard photo is a photo of the completed circuit using that type of breadboard, including multimeter leads.

-Using Figure 1 as a visual reference, connect the four 9V batteries in series using some wire and 6 alligator clips.
+Using Figures 1 and 2 as visual references, connect the four 9V batteries in series using some wire and 6 alligator clips.

 - Cut each piece of wire to the desired length with the wire cutters.